Hey Google: 2016 called. It wants its analytics back.

 To learn more about how Heap helps teams get the insights they need to move their businesses forward, feel free to schedule a demo anytime.

-To learn more about GA4, read our complete guide.
+Learn more about Google Analytics in our GA4 complete guide.